 Call Info-Santé/Info-Social (dial 8-1-1) to speak to a nurse or a social worker 24 hours a day, seven days a week.
-They will give you advice and help you decide what to do about your health concern or difficult life situation.
-This service is free.
+They will give you advice and help you decide what to do about your health concern or difficult life situations.
+This service is free

 Local community services centre (CLSC)

 You can locate your closest CLSC through Portail santé mieux-être's website

 Your pharmacist can now provide a number of basic medical services, so you don't have to go to a clinic!
 Find out more.

 If you need health services on the weekend or evenings, you can visit one of several clinics (see the list of community clinics below).